-Are the data current?
+Is the data current?

-Are the training data appropriate for the intended use?
+Is the training data appropriate for the intended use?

-Are the data pseudo-anonymised or de-identified?
+Is the data pseudo-anonymised or de-identified?
 If not, why not?

-Are there sufficient data coverage for all intended use-cases?
+Is there sufficient data coverage for all intended use-cases?

-Do you have a process for discovering and dealing with inconsistencies or errors in the data?
+Is there a process for discovering and dealing with inconsistencies or errors in the data?